 Commercial fishing was another matter, and when the commercial fishermen came, we began to have problems of waste and depletion of stocks.
-Great quantities of the catch -- classed as rough fish -- were discarded on the ice and left there to be devoured by birds and animals.
-Everything in the North would eat fish as a matter of survival -- not only the normally carnivorous animals like mink and bear, but caribou and horses as well.
-I fed my horse on both fish and hay when I lived at Ile-A-La-Crosse, occasionally on oats that I had especially shipped in.
+Great quantities of the catch - classed as rough fish - were discarded on the ice and left there to be devoured by birds and animals.
+Everything in the North would eat fish as a matter of survival - not only the normally carnivorous animals like mink and bear, but caribou and horses as well.
+I fed my horse on both fish and hay when I lived at Ile-a-la-Crosse, occasionally on oats that I had specially shipped in.

 The catching and discarding of fish came about because of the market in the South and because of the cost of transportation.
 Airplanes would take only lake trout since no other kind would pay the freight.
 Whitefish were freighted overland.
 Commercial fishing provided a livelihood for many natives and white men as well.

-There were a number of white fishermen living with their families in the North in my day, and although the original fishermen are long gone, their names survive in their descendants there to this day.
+Several white fishermen were living with their families in the North in my day, and although the original fishermen are long gone, their names survive in their descendants there to this day.

 That first winter, the commercial outfits fished under the ice.
 Then they began summer fishing, hauling the catch by plane to a big plant at Buffalo Narrows where the fish were filleted and frozen.
 On the return trip, the planes could bring in supplies like lumber, motors and gasoline for the boats.

-All this was a new thing for Cree Lake where formerly the natives had fished sparingly and only in summer, reserving the winter time for trapping.
+All this was a new thing for Cree Lake where formerly the natives had fished sparingly and only in summer, reserving the wintertime for trapping.
 We used to be able to throw in a spoon hook and have a dozen trout after it every time.
-After the commercial outfits were at work for a few years, it was impossible for a man to catch trout there at all.
+After the commercial outfits were at work for a few years, a man couldn't catch trout there at all.
 Even the spawning grounds had been cleaned out.